-- Establish community gardens, farmers markets, and farm-to-school/farm-to-work partnerships to increase access to fruits and vegetables. - Use policy to drive pricing incentives that nudge consumers into making fruit and vegetable purchases. - Create policies for child care and early childhood education centers, schools, after-school programs and youth centers that ensure that children have ample opportunities to eat fruits and vegetables in settings where they don't compete with less nutritious foods.
+- Establish community gardens, farmers markets, and farm-toschool/farm-to-work partnerships to increase access to fruits and vegetables. - Use policy to drive pricing incentives that nudge consumers into making fruit and vegetable purchases. - Create policies for Child Development Centers, Family Child Care, schools, after-school programs and youth centers that ensure that children have ample opportunities to eat fruits and vegetables in settings where they don't compete with less nutritious foods.

-or fewer hours of recreational screen time
+or fewer hours of recreational screen time+

-review guidelines on parenting strategies to encourage quality screen time (AAP, 2015)
+\review guidelines on parenting strategies to encourage quality screen time (AAP, 2015)

 Recreational screen time is free time spent in front of screens - like televisions, video games, and the Internet.
 It is possible to get enough physical activity and still engage in an unhealthy amount of screen time.
-The American Academy of Pediatrics recommends NO screen • time for children under two years of age.
+The American Academy of Pediatrics recommends NO screen time for children under two years of age.

-- Develop a campaign to help educate parents and caretakers about healthy screen time habits like removing televisions from bedrooms, turning off media during mealtimes, and setting and enforcing limits. - Create policy to support screen-free environments for young children in child care and early childhood education centers, and screen-time limits for children in schools, after-school programs, and youth centers. - Create environments that naturally discourage sedentary behavior by making it easy and fun for children to be active!
+- Develop a campaign to help educate parents and caretakers about healthy screen time habits like removing televisions from bedrooms, turning off media during mealtimes, and setting and enforcing limits. - Create policy to support screen-free environments for young children in Child Development Centers and Family Child Care, and screen-time limits for children in schools, after-school programs, and youth centers. - Create environments that naturally discourage sedentary behavior by making it easy and fun for children to be active!